gimli-rs/gimli/README.md

 gimli = "0.27.3"
 ```

-The minimum supported Rust version is 1.42.0.
+The minimum supported Rust version is:

+* 1.60.0 for the `read` feature and its dependencies.
+* 1.64.0 for other features.

 ## Documentation